cob3x85/missing-collectible-app/docs/support.md

 ### How do I share my collection?

-Currently, you can share individual Funko cards using the share button (coming soon).
+Currently, you can share individual item cards using the share button (coming soon).
 Full collection export/sharing is planned for future updates.

 ### Can I import data from a spreadsheet?